 Almost all CGM devices offer an app that allows you to view realtime blood sugar data.
 But, what if you don’t have a CGM?
-Well, one of my favorite discoveries of 2020 was the Dario blood sugar meter… it turns your smart phone (iPhone or android) into a meter via an adapter that pugs into the port you would normally plug a charger into.
+Well, one of my favorite discoveries in the last few years was the Dario blood sugar meter… it turns your smart phone (iPhone or android) into a meter via an adapter that pugs into the port you would normally plug a charger into.
 The app is free of charge and the starter kit is around $20.

 If you’re wondering about some of the devices mentioned in this post, make sure to check out these articles as well…

 - Diabetes Insulin Pump 101 & Top Brands